John Woodward and Hannah (1730s)

 Lastly, there is a marriage of a William Woodward and a Hannah Houghton on 26 May 1752 in Salford Priors, Warwickshire, 4 miles from Quinton, but no children can be found for this couple.
 There are no suitable Williams or Hannahs born in the parish and Hannah Houghton's origins cannot be traced online.
 It's possible that this marriage entry is wrong.
 A similar situation occurred in the adjoining sister parish, Bidford on Avon, in 1750 when a John Woodward married an Eleanor Peters.
 The parish records only show the marriage of a William and Eleanor, but all of their four children are baptised to John and Eleanor; it seems unlikely that the vicar would get the father's name wrong four times!
 As the record of marriages before 1754 was completed by the vicar alone, with the couple not having to sign any register, mistakes were frequent.
 Colin Rogers in his excellent book The Family Tree Detective, suggests that before 1754 many clergy were in the habit of entering events in the records en-bloc, ie. several days afterwards.
 This must have been the case with the Bidford marriage and could also have been the case with the Salford Priors ceremony; was it John and Hannah not William and Hannah?
 Salford Priors is also where a Paul Woodward (not a common name in the 1700s) married an Elizabeth Moor in 1731, whose grandson, Joseph Woodward, later married Elizabeth Richards' sister in Coughton near Alcester.

-None of this explains why only two children can be found born to John and Hannah and does not prove that their son, William Woodward, married Elizabeth Richards in Alcester in 1789 (see William Woodward), but it makes you wonder!
+None of this explains why only two children can be found born to John and Hannah and does not prove that their son, William Woodward, married Elizabeth Richards in Alcester in 1789 (see William Woodward), but it is credible.

 So, on the evidence so far gathered, it seems highly likely that John and Hannah Woodward are ancestors, that they originally came from Quinton or Stratford on Avon and that their son William married Elizabeth Richards in Alcester in 1789.